five cranial supernovas

 Confessions of an Economic Hit Man by John Perkins concretely sums up for me the diabolical process of this culture.
 It enabled me to finally wash my hands of trying to remediate it, at least in ordinary ways.

-Our Universal Journey by George Kavassilas is a strange and fulfilling book about ontology, the soul, and the cosmic-scale God Control Matrix we live under.
+Our Universal Journey, by George Kavassilas is a unusual and profoundly satisfying book about ontology, the soul, and the cosmic-scale God Control Matrix we live under.
 I found the style difficult but the ideas astounding and well worth it.
 See George on YouTube.

 A few other books really affected me when I was first reading things on my own, starting at age 15.
 They prepared me for the books above.
 They are so close to me, it is hard to assess their monumentality, their greatness.
 Also, they are so central to my thinking, it is hard to objectify them, to separate them from my perspective as I have done in the above list.
 They are: